Locating Underground Leaks in Water Lines and Pipes

 The Hydro-Lok Subsurface Leak Detector with the highest sensitivity and lowest cost

-Finding and locating subsurface leaks in underground transmission lines and pipes can be long and expensive if the leak location determination is wrong.
-With the development of hydrogen leak detectors, you now have a low cost tracer gas solution for finding those hard to find leak locations.
+Finding and locating subsurface leaks in underground transmission lines and pipes can be a long and expensive task.
+With the development of hydrogen leak detectors, you now have a low cost tracer gas solution for pinpointing those hard-to-find leak locations.

 Hydrogen/Nitrogen Mixture (non-flammable with 5% H2) is a very low cost abundant gas mixture.
 The mixture is commercially available throughout the USA.
-Hydrogen is a very small, high energy molecule that is very difficult to contain.
-Thus when coming out of a pipe or line, it uses that energy to escape to the atmosphere where our Hydro-Lok Detection System can precisely detect the underground leak location.
+Hydrogen is an extremely small, high energy molecule that is very difficult to contain.
+Thus, when coming out of a pipe or line, it uses that energy to escape to the atmosphere where our Hydro-Lok Detection System can precisely detect the underground leak location.

 Why Use Hydrogen as the tracer gas?

-- Hydrogen is very high energy gas and a small molecule
+- Hydrogen is a very high energy gas and a small molecule

-- Background of hydrogen in air is very low thus provides good leak resolution
+- Background of hydrogen in air is extremely low, thereby providing good leak resolution

 - Low cost gas that is abundantly available and can be created

 - Hydrogen sensor offers great durability and robustness

 - Sensor while very sensitive to hydrogen is relatively inexpensive

 What is provided in the leak detection kit?

 - Hydrogen Sensor- Can detect down to the single digit ppm’s of 5/95 tracer gas